These voters illustrate how the divide between old and new Seattle is more complicated than it seems

 Asa believes Seattle needs to improve downtown policing, noting the demand among businesses for private guards, and he thinks the council needs more “diversity of thought.”

-There are under 82,000 voters in Pat’s age bracket and more than 107,000 in Asa’s, but Seattle seniors cast more ballots in the primary because 61 percent turned out.
+There are less than 82,000 voters in Pat’s age bracket and more than 107,000 in Asa’s, but Seattle seniors cast more ballots in the primary because 61 percent turned out.

 Common cause